dkitley1975/Project-1/README.md

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.
 This way my content will be easily readable.
+After testing my colour scheme on the live site I amended the text in the quotation blocks to black to help improve the colour contract between the background colour transparancy and the text.
 ![Color Scheme](./readme-assets/stylings/color-scheme.png)<p>&nbsp;</p>